Rhetos/Rhetos/AspNetFormsAuth/Readme.md

   Note that roles cannot be automatically imported because SimpleWindowsAuth depends on Active Directory user groups.
 * The login form and service allow anonymous access (it is a standard forms authentication feature).

+### Simple administration GUI

+For testing and administration, a simple web GUI is available at the Rhetos server homepage under *AspNetFormsAuth* header.

 ## Authentication service API